windicss/docs/features/value-auto-infer.md

 ## Variables

-You can even pass variable names, which is very useful in combination with css variables.
+You can even pass variable names, which is very useful in combination with CSS variables.

 ```css
 bg-${variableName}